Aliyev wins third term as president of Azerbaijan

 The president has faced criticism at home and abroad over the government's treatment of its critics, as protests are quickly quashed and one rights group said a pre-election crackdown had doubled the number of political prisoners.

-A gaping divide between the rich and poor and allegations of corruption which Azeris say pervades many aspects of life has galvanised domestic opposition.
+A gaping divide between the rich and poor and allegations of corruption which Azeris say pervades many aspects of life has galvanized domestic opposition.

 Aliyev opened the path to a third five-year term by backing a 2009 referendum that scrapped presidential term limits.
 He won the presidency in 2003 and 2008 in votes international observers said fell short of democratic standards.